fridajakobjanstine/ACM_assignment2/README.md

 All parameters were modeled with normally distributed priors.
 We used three different priors for the means to perform some prior robustness checks.

 Prior means:
-- alpha: -0.5, 0, 0.5.
-0 is the main prior, the other two are robustness checks
+- alpha: -0.5, 0, 0.5 where 0 is the main prior, the other two are robustness checks
-- win_beta: 0, 0.5, 1.
-0.5 is the main prior (which is equal to chance), the other two are robustness checks
+- win_beta: 0, 0.5, 1 where 0.5 is the main prior (which is equal to chance), the other two are robustness checks
-- lose_beta: 0, 0.5, 1.
-0.5 is the main prior (which is equal to chance), the other two are robustness checks
+- lose_beta: 0, 0.5, 1 where 0.5 is the main prior (which is equal to chance), the other two are robustness checks

 Prior sd:
 - alpha: sd = 1 (large standard deviation to not constrain the estimate of the noise, even though we expect it to be low)